raspberrypilearning/motor-robot-buggy-scratch/en/step_1.md

 --- /no-print ---

 --- print-only ---
 This is a **Scratch 3** project and requires a **Raspberry Pi 4**.
-There is also a _'Physical computing for Scratch 1.4' project_ where you can learn about programming LEDs, buzzers, and button switches, and a _'Robot buggy' project_, both of which can be used with earlier Raspberry Pi models.
+There is also a _'Physical computing for Scratch 1.4'_ project where you can learn about programming LEDs, buzzers, and button switches, and a _'Robot buggy'_ project, both of which can be used with earlier Raspberry Pi models.
 --- /print-only ---

 ## Introduction